isso-comments/isso/docs/docs/quickstart.rst

 ---------

 Isso provides a tool for importing comments from Disqus_ or WordPress_.
-You can also import comments form any other comment system, but this topic is more complex and covered in :doc:`advanced migration <extras/advanced-migration>`.
+You can also import comments from any other comment system, but this topic is more complex and covered in :doc:`advanced migration <extras/advanced-migration>`.

 To export your comments from Disqus, log into Disqus, go to your website, click